• Skip to primary navigation

 Durability of Miss Mustard Seed Milk Paint

 If you mix in the bonding agent, you don’t need a top coat as long as the furniture piece won’t get a lot of wear and tear.
 If you are unsure, it’s best to add a top coat.
-If you don’t add in the bonding agent for a chippy look, you definitely need a top coat.
+If you don’t add in the bonding agent for a chippy look, you definitely need a top coat for a lasting finish.
 For the best top coat for milk paint, check out my post here: The Best Clear Coats for Furniture

 Ease of Use and Dry Time of Miss Mustard Seed Milk Paint